farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

     - In the **Policy tips** section, select the **Customize the policy tip text** check box.
 Microsoft 365's default policy tip says: **Your email message conflicts with a policy in your organization.** Holly wants you to customize the Policy Tip message. <br/>

     Enter the following text in this field: **ATTENTION!
 You have entered sensitive information (multiple IP addresses) in this message.
 You will be blocked if you attempt to send this message.
-Overriding this blockage indicates you have authorized sending this sensitive data to the recipients.**
+Overriding this block indicates you have authorized sending this sensitive data to the recipients.**

     - In the **User overrides** section, select the **Allow overrides from M365 services** check box.
 This enables two additional settings that indicate how overrides will be handled.
 Select each of the check boxes for the following options: **Require a business justification to override** and **Override the rule automatically if they report it as a false positive**.